MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/filter-dossier-instances/apply-filters-to-a-dossier.md

 - Response Body

-  The REST server returns the instance ID of the dossier as the value of `"mid"`.
-This value will be used by a later endpoint when an updated filter definition is applied to the dossier instance.
-The HTTP response code 201 indicates that the dossier instance has been created and is ready for additional actions to be performed.
+  The REST server returns the instance ID of the dashboard as the value of `"mid"`.
+This value will be used by a later endpoint when an updated filter definition is applied to the dashboard instance.
+The HTTP response code 201 indicates that the dashboard instance has been created and is ready for additional actions to be performed.

   ```json
   {